cmszip/DATA601-Assignment1/README.md

 # DATA601-Assignment1
 First assignment in DATA 601 class.
-Using data analysis of NHL player stats to determine if Alexander Ovechkin is an elite goal scoring talent
+This project uses data analysis of NHL player stats to determine if Alex Ovechkin is an extraordinary goal scorer.